Work Life

 Ans.
 Lean methodology is a managerial philosophy towards attaining the maximum value while reducing waste to increase customer satisfaction.
 The underlying concept lies in using resources only when value is created for the customer.
 Everything else is labeled as a waste that needs to be eliminated.
 Lean principles tell how an organization identifies a value, maps process to create flow, and continuously improves toward perfection.

 Q2.
-What are the core principles of lean?
+What are the 5 principles of Lean methodology?

 Ans.
 The five right fundamentals of lean include defining value from the customer’s perspective, mapping the value stream of all process steps, creating flow by eliminating waste from those processes, establishing pull by producing to actual customer demand, and seeking perfection through continuous improvement.
 All of these principles combined provide a framework for organizations to identify waste, streamline processes, be more responsive to customers, and perfect their operations.